DennisTheodoreNedry/go-evil/README.md

 We are also working on a so-called "cookbook" which will go into a further detail on how everything works.
 But this book is not yet completed.

 ## Legal notice
-I take no responsibility for what you create and do with this project.
-And any mischief that you cause and happen to fall into is on yourself!
+We take no responsibility for what you create and do with this project.
+Any mischief that you cause and happen to fall into is on yourself!
-But do share your art, as it's fun to see!
+But we do encourage open sourcing your malware so that the world can see your art!